ScubaAnon/scuba-diving-general/README.md

 As far as ocean the choices are vast.
 I don't do a ton of ocean diving but to name a few good charters, Tanks A Lot out of Tampa, Horizon Divers out of Key Largo, and in West Palm/Jupiter area, Pura Vida, Jupiter Dive Center, Stuart Scuba, Pirates Paradise.

 #### US: Lake Michigan
 *"Milwaukee area, call Shipwreck Explorers or Double Action Dive Charters.
 The Len-Der is ok but doesn't post their calendar anymore.
-The car ferry is one of my favorites, the prins William is fun, and the dredge is cool too."* -Anon. >>>/out/1996031
+The car ferry is one of my favorites, the prins William is fun, and the dredge is cool too."* - Anon. >>>/out/1996031

+### South America
+#### Mexico
+*"El Pit Cenote in Tulum"*
+*"was pretty epic, found pirate treasure behind the stop sign!"* - Anon. >>>/out/2031612

 ### Caribbean
 #### Bahamas